jiman14/DapperFluentQueryHelper/README.md

  - Only requires Dapper.
  - Uses Linq expressions for preventing hand-written strings.

- This project includes commands for:
+ This project have commands for:
- - Select, Update & Delete.
+ - Select, Update & Delete database operations.
- - The 'WHERE' statement can be added to each command
+ - A 'WHERE' statement can be added to each command.

- In addition a MySQL database related project is added for managing connections and transactions.
+ In addition a little MySQL database related project is added for managing connections and transactions.

 # Select example
 ```